berkaymizrak/Resume-Django-Web-App/README.md

 ## About

-The project is set on Docker for development server and set configurations for Heroku for production server.
+The project is set on Docker for development server and set configurations for Heroku and AWS S3 for production server.

 Django is used for backend, Postgres is used for database.
 Also Celery can be implemented easily.